 Walking through the Gate of Salutation, we entered the world of Sultan in the past times.

 ‘Sultan’ is a Muslim Sovereign and the architecture style remained me a lot of the palace that I have seen in Malaysia and Indonesia, where these countries also have a huge Muslim community and had a strong Muslim influence.
-The museum showcases also exquisite jewelry, gems, and costumes from the past time.
-Walked through the ornate rooms and manicured gardens and temples, we sat down at the terrace café and had some coffee and snack; I was blown away by the view of the Bosphorus Strait with the Maiden’s Tower in the middle of the ocean and the Istanbul city center with the Galata Tower poking out from the old buildings.
+The museum showcases also exquisite jewelry, gems, and costumes from the last time.
+Walked through the ornate rooms and manicured gardens and temples, the Fourth Court and the Kiosks was where the imperial families reside and I was blown away by the view of the Bosphorus Strait with the Maiden’s Tower in the middle of the ocean and the Istanbul city center with the Galata Tower poking out from the old buildings.

 Grand Bazaar (Kapalicarsi)